souravbadami/OPS2.0/lemur/README.md

 ## Configuration

 Move `config.sample.js` to `/etc/lemur/` and rename it to `config.js` and replace the configuration details.
-We have also included a sample httpd configuration file for reference.
+We have also included a sample logstash configuration file demonstrating the log shipping of Apache httpd log files to Azure event hub through Lemur.

 ## Execute